 Building Capacity Among Local Education Leaders

-Through READ TA, we built the capacity of more than 300 local education officials, writers, and illustrators in curriculum development.
-Together, we developed 320 titles of grades 1–8 student books and teachers’ guides for reading and writing instruction in seven Ethiopian languages and English.
+READ TA built the capacity of more than 300 local education officials, writers, and illustrators in curriculum development.
+The project developed 320 titles of grades 1–8 student books and teachers’ guides for reading and writing instruction in seven Ethiopian languages and English.
 The result is a curriculum based on existing evidence for effective reading instruction, with built-in assessment and feedback for support and enrichment.

 Innovative training and support strategies can also help teachers become more effective in the classroom.
 READ TA supplied more than $17 million in grants to train more than 2,500 trainers, who in turn trained 113,385 teachers using in-service training manuals developed by READ TA.
 The project also directly trained more than 3,000 school leaders and education officers in teacher instructional support and supervision, in part to reduce the quality compromises inherent in cascaded trainings.